WFD training in self-built shipping container complex

 WICHITA, Kan.
 (KSNW) – KSN first told you in April about employees with the Wichita Fire Department working hard at building and welding a true-to-life training facility made out of shipping containers.

-The complex is made up of eleven total rooms, which can help crews with the unpredictability factor they experience when arriving on scene at fire calls.
+The complex is made up of 11 total rooms, which can help crews with the unpredictability factor they experience when arriving on scene at fire calls.

 A traditional training tower like the two-room one located at the training academy’s grounds can cost upward of a million dollars.
 WFD’s new complex only cost a fraction of that as crews used their own skills to make it a reality.